Click the image above to learn more about some of the scenarios you may face as a student, parent or employee.

 - Seating will be arranged to allow for physical distancing as feasible, with students facing the same direction.

 - Social Distancing will be complied with to every extent possible in all contexts: lunch lines, hallways, etc.

 - Amphitheater has published guidelines for staff and students to facilitate with the establishment of routines and procedures.

 - Teachers will communicate with parents through District email or by phone.

 - District maintains an email hotline (firstname.lastname@example.org) for questions and concerns.

 - Select windows will be open on buses to improve ventilation.

 - Contracted transportation providers should be required to match District mitigation efforts.

 - The District will encourage families to carpool to decrease the number of children riding buses.

 - The District will take necessary precautions and mitigation efforts when transporting special needs and medically fragile students.

 Food and Nutrition

 - Additional tables will be placed in the cafeterias to allow for social distancing, and additional tables will be placed outside at middle and high schools.

 - Food sharing will be discouraged.

-- Grab and Go lunches in multiple lines to minimize congregation.
+- Grab and Go lunches will be provided in multiple lines to minimize congregation.

 - Salad bars and self-serve items will be temporarily eliminated.